Using Your TENS Machine at Home? Six Things You Need to Know

 Do you use a TENS machine to use at home?
 Owning a home TENS machine is more and more common, given the power of TENS to relieve pain.
 Having a TENS machine means you have one more drug-free pain relief technique to use between physiotherapy treatment sessions.

 Our physiotherapists at River East Physiotherapy have extensive experience identifying which patients could benefit from TENS, what settings would be helpful, and what to do if something goes wrong.
-We often incorporate TENS into patients' treatment plans.
+We often include TENS in patients' treatment plans.

 Based on our experience as physiotherapists, here are five things you should know when using TENS at home.
 For more detail, see our Guide to TENS here